Firstly, an image that shows the Cosmos according to the Sumerian mythology:

 Primordial Sea (Nammu)

 The similarities with the myth of Baldr’s death are many: already the title of the poem reminds of the “Baldrs Draumar” (“Dreams of Baldr”), then we have the premonitions of death during sleep, the attempt to avoid death, the participation of all living creatures, the fulfillment of destiny despite the efforts to avoid it, and the final search in the realm of death to bring the god back to life.
 We can quite easily make a parallel between the deities trying more times to harm Baldr, until when he eventually dies, and the brigands that capture more times Dumuzi without being able to kill him, until when they finally succeed in their purpose.

 Lemminkäinen is brought back to life by his mother:

 Baldr, Dumuzi, Osiris and Lemminkäinen all represent the dead Sun that returns to life after the Winter Solstice (to then increase its brightness up until the Summer Solstice) and the child that, after completing the initiation ritual, comes out from the burial mound, he too reborn at the dawn of Winter Solstice/Yule.

 Höðr, Seth and the other entities that kill the Sun God are manifestations of Autumn and Winter, the seasons when – respectively – the Sun grows old and dies.

 These comparisons prove even more that the European Religion is born from our blood!
 The only way our enemies have to destroy it is to exterminate us till the last!
-Jews, Christians and all their lackeys will fail miserably, as always!
+The Jews, the Christians and all their lackeys will fail miserably, as always!
 Eternity is written in our destiny!